vuejs/docs/docs/built-ins/transition.md

 import BetweenComponents from './transition-demos/BetweenComponents.vue'
 </script>

-# Transition {#transition}
+# Transition

 Vue offers two built-in components that can help work with transitions and animations in response to changing state:

 - `<Transition>` for applying animations when an element or component is entering and leaving the DOM.
 This is covered on this page.

 - `<TransitionGroup>` for applying animations when an element or component is inserted into, removed from, or moved within a `v-for` list.
-This is covered in [the next chapter](/guide/built-ins/transition-group.html).
+This is covered in [the next chapter](/docs/built-ins/transition-group.html).

 Aside from these two components, we can also apply animations in Vue using other techniques such as toggling CSS classes or state-driven animations via style bindings.
-These additional techniques are covered in the [Animation Techniques](/guide/extras/animation.html) chapter.
+These additional techniques are covered in the [Animation Techniques](/docs/extras/animation.html) chapter.

-## The `<Transition>` Component {#the-transition-component}
+## The `<Transition>` Component

 `<Transition>` is a built-in component: this means it is available in any component's template without having to register it.
 It can be used to apply enter and leave animations on elements or components passed to it via its default slot.
 The enter or leave can be triggered by one of the following: